 The use of tobacco products has been linked to many types of cancer, including lung, colorectal, breast, throat, cervical, bladder, mouth and esophageal.
 It’s never too late to quit.
 About 90 percent of all lung cancer is related to smoking.
 Non-smokers who are exposed to secondhand smoke are also at risk for lung cancer and other respiratory conditions.

 Skin cancer is the most common and most preventable cancer in the United States.
-More than 3.5 million skin cancers in over two million people are diagnosed annually.
+More than 96,400 people are diagnosed with melanoma annually.
 Exposure to the sun’s ultraviolet radiation causes most skin cancer.
 Be sure to use adequate sun protection year-round.
 Never use indoor tanning beds.

 Eat lots of fruits, vegetables, beans and whole grains.
 Limit red meat and cut out processed meats.
 For healthy recipe ideas, visit our blog.
 It is also important to limit alcohol consumption because alcohol can increase your risk for liver, colorectal and breast cancers.
 If you drink alcohol, have no more than two drinks a day if you are a man or one drink a day if you are a woman.